 Who are your existing competitors and new players in your niche?
 What is their USP?
 What will make a customer choose your competitors over you and vice-versa?

-Find ways to capitalise on the weaknesses of your competitors to make these your strengths.
+Capitalise on the weaknesses of your competitors to make these your strengths.

 For instance, if your competitors are weak in providing after-sales support, then strive to make that your strength.